robbieaverill/silverstripe-markdowntextareafield/README.md

 ### Template:

-It is also possible to override markdown syntax in template
+It is also possible to override/use markdown syntax in templates:

 ```html
 <div class="content">